 Hegel had anounced two lectures for the winter semester 1831/32: one on the Philosophy of Right and one on History of Philosophy.

 He now saw at the begin of the semester, that Gans anounced his lecture on Philosophy of universal right (“Philosophie des allgemeinen Rechts”).
 That meant that both teacher and pupil would teach at the same time the same topic with the same method.
 But there were some remarkable differences: Gans was the progressive, he was republican, liberal and talented to make his topic easy to grasp.
-Hegel is the man of the Restauration, Monarchist, of the strictes observance, enemy of the Liberalism and with a way of teaching that gives his hearers difficultuies in fully understanding his topic.
-[KF: from the preceeding chapters it is clear that Althaus not fully subscribes this charachteristic of Hegel, he just wants to paint a black/white picture here for the dramatic effect].
+Hegel is the man of the Restauration, Monarchist, of the strictes observance, enemy of the Liberalism and with a way of teaching that gives his hearers difficulties in fully understanding his topic.
+[KF: from the preceeding chapters it is clear that Althaus not fully subscribes this inadequate charachteristic of Hegel, he just wants to paint a black/white picture here for the dramatic effect].
 Students had come to know that Hegelian Philosophy was easier learned with Gans than with Hegel.
 The reproduction, when contrasted with the original, had become the favorite choice.

-That Hegel did teach Philosophy of Right at all at a time in which he had delegated them to Gans since some time had been on the sugestion of the ministery [of education], that wanted to prevent, that thru Gans “all students” would be made “into republicans”.
+That Hegel did teach Philosophy of Right at all at a time in which he had delegated them to Gans since some time had been on the sugestion of the ministery, that wanted to prevent, that thru Gans “all students” would be made “into republicans”.
 Hegel had never cared about Gans lectures and had given him free hand, while he did knew his point of view and did not share it.
 [KF comments: The second sentence is true in sofar that Hegel must have known Gans point of views due to his frequent visits to Hegel’s house, where they must have talked about politics.
 Hegel himself also named himself one time an “alter politicus” in a private letter to his wife.
-That he did not share Gans point of view etc is something still to be proved.
-At least he would not share it in public for sure].
+That he did not share Gans point of view etc is something still to be proven.
+At least Hegel would not share it in public for sure].

 Gans reacted by abandoning his planned topic and anouncing instead a lecture on Hegel’s History of Right.
 What could Hegel have against this?

-But it turned out: the students whom Gans had addressed in his first anouncement did not want to come to Hegel’s lecture but waited instead until the more modern teacher would handle the topic [in a latersemester].
+But it turned out: the students whom Gans had addressed in his first anouncement did not want to come to Hegel’s lecture but waited instead until the more modern teacher would handle the topic [in a later semester].
 So Gans writes an anouncment that he recomends his students to visit Hegel’s lecture.
 The pupil had sudeenly turned into a protector, who in public is looking after it that his teacher doesn’t get too few hearers.
 Hegel’s letter of the 12th of November, in which he criticises Gans about this recomendation in which he indirectly claims a competition and allows himself a recomendation of his teacher (“worin Sie den besprochenen Umstand einer Konkurenz an die Studenten bringen und eine Empfehlung meiner Vorlesungen an dieselben zu geben sich erlauben”) is the last thing what Hegel ever wrote down in his life.
 He has only held two lecture hours on the Philosophy of Right, became than ill and had since then never appeared again in university.

 That extreme exitment may have caused his old stomach desease to become worse again and brought him to death is an assumtion which has many good reasons.
 Arnold Ruge has seen a connection here in his memories “Aus früherer Zeit”.
 We know from [Hegel’s friend] Varnhagen, that Hegel could be terrible in his anger.
-Ha had made another surprising discovery at this occasion, according to Ruge: “He should” [with teaching again Philosophy of Right] “throw in his authority for the court and it turned out that he had no more” [KF:among the young students].
+He had made another surprising discovery at this occasion, according to Ruge: “He should” [by teaching again Philosophy of Right] “throw in his authority for the court and it turned out that he had no more” [KF:among the young students].
 And Gans had known this already in contrast to Hegel.